|

 & Family WebGuide Tufts University:

-A directory of Web sites that contain credible research
+A directory of Web sites that contain credible

-based information about child development.
-The sites,
+research based information about child development.

-have been evaluated by experts from Tufts University.
+and students, have been evaluated by experts

-Topics include family/parenting, health/mental health,
+from Tufts University.
+Topics include family/parenting,

-education/learning, typical development, childcare/daycare,
+typical development, childcare/daycare, and

-and activities by region. (http://www.cfw.tufts.edu)
+activities by region. (http://www.cfw.tufts.edu)

 -